Mary Vincent (artist)

-Mary Vincent (born 1963) is an artist and victims' advocate.
-She became known to the public after surviving a violent attack in which her arms were cut off while hitchhiking in 1978.
-Vincent has focused her adult life on her art, and she generally avoids the public spotlight.
+Mary Bell McGriff (née Vincent; born 1963) is an American artist and victims' advocate.
+She became known to the public after surviving a violent attack in which her forearms were severed with an axe while hitchhiking in 1978.
+McGriff has focused her adult life on her art, and she generally avoids the public spotlight.

 Early life

 Vincent is one of seven children and lived with her parents in Las Vegas.
+She is half-Filipino.
 Her father worked as a mechanic and married her mother, a blackjack dealer, while serving in the military.
-Vincent's parents were going through a messy divorce which caused her to run away from their home in Las Vegas.
-After a brief period living on the streets and inside unlocked cars, Vincent hitchhiked to her grandfather's home in Berkeley, California in September 1978.
+Vincent's parents were going through a messy divorce, which caused her to run away from their home in Las Vegas.
+In September 1978, after a brief period living on the streets and inside unlocked cars, Vincent hitchhiked to her grandfather's home in Berkeley, California.

 Attack

-After arriving in California and staying with her grandfather for a while, Vincent became homesick and decided to hitchhike back to Las Vegas.
-While hitchhiking back to Las Vegas, Vincent was picked up by Lawrence Singleton, who violently raped and attacked her.
-After his attack, he left Vincent for dead, severing both of her forearms with a hatchet.
-Vincent then climbed the cliff she was thrown off, and walked nearly three miles to get help from drivers on nearby Interstate 5.
+After arriving in Berkeley, California and staying with her grandfather, Vincent became homesick and decided to hitchhike back to the Los Angeles area.
+While traveling, Vincent grew tired and started flagging drivers down for a ride, eventually coming upon Lawrence Singleton, who let her into his vehicle.
+During the ride, Vincent grew suspicious of Singleton when he began purposely driving the wrong way and attempted to escape, but Singleton knocked her unconscious with a sledgehammer before she could get away.
+When she regained consciousness, Singleton tied her up and violently raped her, then proceeded to chop both of her arms off at the forearm with a hatchet.
+He then threw her down a cliff and drove off, leaving her for dead.
+Vincent survived the fall and managed to climb back up the cliff despite her injuries.
+She dipped the stumps of her forearms in mud and held them up to slow the bleeding, then attempted to flag down drivers for help.
+After trudging along Interstate 5 for nearly three miles, she got the attention of a couple who helped her get medical attention.